 An estimated 14 million people in the United States have symptomatic osteoarthritis of the knees.
 Currently, there are no medications that can stop or reverse the damage due to osteoarthritis.
 We hope to better understand how osteoarthritis of the knee changes over time and how it affects the lives of patients so that we can help guide new therapies to treat osteoarthritis.
-With these goals in mind, we have started a registry of patients with knee osteoarthritis called ORBIT (Osteoarthritis Registry of Biomarkers and Imaging Trajectories).
+With these goals in mind, we started a registry of patients with knee osteoarthritis called ORBIT (Osteoarthritis Registry of Biomarkers and Imaging Trajectories).

-This project is supported by Samumed.
+This project is supported by Biosplice Therapeutics.